Hood College Faculty members Jennifer Cuddapah Ed.D., Jiang Li, Ph.D. and Marisel Torres-Crespo, Ph.D. have been awarded a grant from…

 In many ways, Fort Detrick has served as an extension of the campus and our programs in the sciences.

-Our partnership with Frederick Regional Health System better meets the health care needs of our undergraduate and graduate students, expands our existing relationship with FRHS as a practicum site for our students pursuing a master’s degree in clinical counseling, and to facilitate access to urgent care and mental health services for our own employees, at a minimal fee generally covered by insurance, and area residents.
+Our partnership with Frederick Health better meets the health care needs of our undergraduate and graduate students, expands our existing relationship with FH as a practicum site for our students pursuing a master’s degree in clinical counseling, and to facilitate access to urgent care and mental health services for our own employees, at a minimal fee generally covered by insurance, and area residents.

 This partnership is the result of a year-long study exploring alternative models of delivery for health and counseling services that included national benchmarking and consultation with the American College Health Association, as well as our own faculty who oversee the counseling program.

-Starting with the 2018-19 academic year, FRHS provides all health services for our community at Hood College Health Services at FMH Tollhouse, 501 West 7th Street.
+Starting with the 2018-19 academic year, FH provides all health services for our community at Hood College Health Services at FMH Tollhouse, 501 West 7th Street.

 Businesses, corporations and foundations such as The Hodson Trust, the Whitaker Foundation, the Delaplaine Foundation, Constellation Energy Group, the Nora Roberts Foundation, General Electric Co., Invitrogen and the American Chestnut Foundation have provided funds for academics, athletics, library resources and scholarships.